asraparadise/asraparadise.github.io/index.md

 ---
 title: Asra Paradise
 layout: home
 description: Asra Paradise is an extremely friendly and fun, community discord server with active voice and text channels.
+Our mission is to make an amazing community server and provide the perfect place to make friends and meet new people.
 intro_image: "images/illustrations/AsraParadiseBanner.png"
 intro_image_absolute: true
 intro_image_hide_on_mobile: true